 Crumbled and cooked cauliflower florets have fewer calories and more fiber than traditional white rice, making it a smart choice for those watching their carbohydrate intake.

 This exotic looking fruit is a member of the cactus family.
 Cut it up and serve as a side or add to salsa for a unique spin on tacos or simply as a garnish on your salad!

-A blue-green algae harvested from tropical lakes, spirulina is a source of vitamins, minerals, and plant-based proteins.
+Spirulina is a blue-green algae harvested from tropical lakes, is a source of vitamins, minerals, and plant-based proteins.
 Since its mainly accessible in powder format, it is not as easy to incorporate into your savoury dishes but it works great in desserts or drinks like smoothies and teas such as Pure Leaf®.

 Unlike Spirulina, Maca Root can be cooked with other vegetables in empanadas, jams, or soups.
 However, the most common form found outside of Peru, the largest harvester of Maca Root, in powder, or flour form.
 It has an earthy, nutty flavor and works well in baking as well as a nutritious supplement to smoothies.